Beluga Whales & Puffin sanctuary – Ticket

 Visit the world’s first beluga whale sanctuary!

-The Sanctuary’s first residents, Little White and Little Grey, traveled 6,000 miles from their previous home in a Shanghai water park via air, land and sea to the Sanctuary, located in a large, natural bay on Vestmannaeyjar, an island just off the south coast of Iceland.
+The Sanctuary’s first residents, Little White and Little Grey traveled 6,000 miles from their previous home in a Shanghai water park via air, land, and sea to the Sanctuary, located in a large, natural bay on Vestmannaeyjar, an island just off the south coast of Iceland.

 The Beluga Whale Sanctuary is also home to Iceland´s only Puffin Rescue Centre, which takes in pufflings (baby puffins) and puffins found in Vestmannaeyjar which need some extra care.
 Most of these birds are rescued by the local Puffling Patrol, which works in cooperation with the Sanctuary.
 Some are brought in my local residents for review, treatment and possibly release if they are fit and ready.
-Admission to our visitor centre and donation help support the care of injured puffins, as well as those which cannot be released.
+Admission to our visitor center and donation help support the care of injured puffins, as well as those which cannot be released.